 All different types of plugins let you freely implement your logic without restrictions.
-However, make sure to write them implementing the correct interface and compile them respecting the requirements.
-In this document, we will see how to do it right.
+To start using your own plugins make sure to write them implementing the right interface and compile them respecting the requirements.

-As your custom plugins need to match the Go and libraries versions used to build KrakenD, you have to guarantee your plugin is compatible by checking the
+As your custom plugins need to match the Go and libraries versions used to build KrakenD, you have to make sure your plugin is compatible by checking your

 go.sum file with the command

 Once your plugin is written with the plugin type interface you have chosen, compile it in the same architecture type as follows:

 The official KrakenD container uses Alpine as the base image.
 Therefore, when compiling your plugins inside a Docker that extends the official image with a go-alpine builder, you will need to install at least the following requirements in the

 RUN apk add make gcc musl-dev

 Once you have developed your plugin is time to inject it in the configuration.